insure logo

 Least expensive ZIP codes

-The least expensive ZIP code in Alabama for home and auto insurance bundling is 36345 at an average rate of $3,365.
-See the 10 least expensive ZIP codes below.
+The most affordable ZIP code in Alabama for bundling home and auto insurance is 36345, with an average rate of $3,365.
+Below are the 10 least expensive ZIP codes.

 ZIP codeAverage auto and home after discountAverage difference